 It’s Easy To Enjoy Low-FODMAP Snacks

 The low-FODMAP diet is much less restrictive than other elimination diets.
 With a wide variety of easy and delicious low-FODMAP snack options, you don’t have to deprive yourself of yummy (and healthy) treats.

 Changing your eating habits is one of the easiest ways to improve any recurring digestive issues.
 However, frequent bouts of bloating, gas, constipation, and diarrhea can be a sign of a larger problem like IBS and SIBO.
 In that case, you’ll want to work with an experienced functional medicine doctor to get to the root of the issue.

 The staff at Austin Functional Medicine includes specialists in gastrointestinal health, nutrition, and health coaching.
-You’ll receive personalized treatment and care from Dr. Ruscio and his team, who believe no treatment is one-size-fits-all.
+You’ll receive personalized treatment and care from Dr. Ruscio, DC and his team, who believe no treatment is one-size-fits-all.